 In the case of a 2017 study looking at osteoarthritis in rats, researchers found that CBD treatment prevented later development of pain and nerve damage in joints.

 Many people gravitate toward CBD because it does not have the psychoactive properties associated with THC.
 CBD and THC both have anti-inflammatory properties, therefore, both should be effective in managing inflammation.

 THC and CBD interact with different receptors in the body and the brain.
 So, there is an added benefit to use both together.

 There is also preliminary data that suggests terpenes may also contribute to the anti-inflammatory properties of cannabis.
 This suggests that full-spectrum CBD will be more effective in treating symptoms associated with inflammation than CBD isolate.
 Check out our article that describes the difference between full-spectrum CBD and CBD isolate to make a decision about what’s best for you.

 When you’re choosing a product for yourself, make sure you read the ingredients to know exactly what is in the product.

 How to use Cannabis for Inflammation

-Since there is not enough clinical data on cannabis yet there are no universally accepted doses.
+There are no accepted doses since there is not enough clinical data on cannabis yet.
 At Envy, we always recommend starting with a low dose and increasing slowly to find the best dose for you.

 The best method of consumption will depend on where the inflammation is occurring.
 Those experiencing inflammation of the skin or at the joints can consider cannabis topicals.
-Topicals can be applied directly to the skin for eczema or psoriasis as well as at the site of pain for joints.
+Topicals are applied directly to the skin for eczema or psoriasis as well as at the site of pain for joints.

 Miss Envy’s Buddha product line is award-winning cannabis topicals.